MileHacker Logo

 • Serra de Monchique

-A mountain range situated approximately 30-40 minutes drive north of Silves.
-This area has a cooler climate, cork oak forests, plus expansive vistas from Foia, the highest point in the Algarve.
+A mountain range situated roughly THIRTY-40 minutes drive north of Silves.
+This area has a colder climate, cork oak forests, plus expansive vistas from Foia, the top in portugal's Southern coast.
 It delivers an ideal escape from the coastal heat and opportunities for hiking and nature appreciation.

 Activities and Views